konveyor/kai/README.md

 - Until we fix [this open issue](https://github.com/konveyor-ecosystem/kai/issues/85), you must have an IBM API Key to use kai
 - Set the below environment variables in your shell:
   - `GENAI_KEY=my-secret-api-key-value`
-- We plan to allow alternative ways of specifiying coordinates in future, tracked via: [Allow model credentials to be stored in an .env file #89](https://github.com/konveyor-ecosystem/kai/issues/89)
+- We plan to allow alternative ways of specifying coordinates in future, tracked via: [Allow model credentials to be stored in an .env file #89](https://github.com/konveyor-ecosystem/kai/issues/89)
-  - Once the above issue is fixed we expect to have alternative ways to specifiy model coordinates
+  - Once the above issue is fixed we expect to have alternative ways to specify model coordinates

 ##### IBM GenAI